kcrary/istari/core/weaksum.md

-Since the body of the `unpack` has only parametric access to the witness term, it is unsuitable for composing predicates that talk about the a weak sum's witness term.
+Since the body of the `unpack` has only parametric access to the witness term, it is unsuitable for composing predicates that talk about a weak sum's witness term.
 For that, we can define `unpackt`:

     unpackt : type:unpackt